JimLynchCodes/AngularJS-UGAT/README.md

 Use a new protractor configuration file that is set up basically just like your e2e protractor file.
 This difference is in the type of protractor testst heat you will write here.

-<div name="Triplex Testing Community Groups"></div>
+<div name="UGAT Community Groups"></div>
-### Triplex Testing Community Groups
+### UGAT Community Groups
 Please join our facebook group here(!!): [https://www.facebook.com/groups/triplextesting/](#https://www.facebook.com/groups/triplextesting/)

 <div name="The Jasmine Vs. Chai Debate"></div>
 ### The Jasmine Vs. Chai Debate
 It is unfortunate that we even have to have this "debate".
 Jasmine and Chai-Mocha are two different libraries for writing unit tests and doing assertions in tests.
 Jasmine seems to be more popular in the Angular community and it used by default for many scaffolded projects, karma, and protractor.
 I also personally like the syntax of Jasmine a little better, although both provide a BDD style "expect-to" syntax.
 The trouble with Jasmine is that is an "all-out unit testing framework" as opposed to a testing library and an assertion library.
 This means that you won't be able to use Jasmine-style assertions in your low level step definitions which is why we use Chai-Mocha in step definition tests.
+Perhaps one day there will exist a cucumber framework for unit and web/e2e tests with Jasmine-style assertions, but currently it dooesn't exist. :'(

 <div name="Crafting a Nice README"></div>
 ### Crafting a Nice README